 There are a number of major commercial art stores in the Seattle area for artist supplies, such as oil paints, pastels, paper, silk screen supplies, paint brushes etc. Here are the ones we know and use the most.

 A regional chain of art supply stores, with locations in Seattle, Bellingham and Mount Vernon.
-The Seattle store (located in Ballard) is also a drop-off spot for scanning with us.

 2000 Market Street